net-daemon/net-hassclient/README.md

 This is the client for Home Assistant written in .NET core 3.1.
 The component is tested in windows and linux.

+The project is very early but basic functionality is there.
+The component is in alpha so major changes can be done since the design is not set yet.

 ## Installing HassClient component

 The component is available as nuget package.